ohasis/miraculous-ladybug-chatbot/README.md

 * Function Creation
 * Matrix Manipulation

-The subject for this chatbot is the French animated television show *Miraculous Ladybug: Tales of Ladybug and Chat Noir*, which was a special interest of mine in 2021.
+The subject for this chatbot is the French animated television show *Miraculous Ladybug: Tales of Ladybug and Chat Noir*: a special interest of mine in 2021.

 The suggested order of the functions in this repository is as follows:
 1. [`mlbchatbot`](https://github.com/the0asis/miraculous-ladybug-chatbot/blob/main/mlbchatbot.m)